freitzzz/1130604_1160907_TAP_M1A/README.md

 Every time new vivas are requited to be scheduled, the scheduling algorithm is filled with the following:
 Duration of a viva

 - Title of a viva
 - Student to present the viva
 - Jury evaluating the viva

 We want to ensure that whatever comes from the left side of the scheduler, the output on the right side will be a scheduler viva that is correctly created.
 Correctly created, in this context, means:

 - The duration of the scheduled viva is the same as the one initially provided.
 - The tile of the scheduled viva is the same as the one initially proved.
 - The scheduled viva is going to be presented by the student that request in first place.
-- The elements of the jury are the ones specified -Elements of the jury are unique
+- The elements of the jury are the ones specified
+	- Elements of the jury are unique
-	-Are available in the specified time period
+	- Are available in the specified time period
-	-Elements of the jury will not be present in other vivas even if the overlap of time  is just one second.
+	- Elements of the jury will not be present in other vivas even if the overlap of time  is just one second.

 In the following section we will go through the implemented properties, and further details will be given to explain how the above was achieved.

 ### Implemented properties and explanation